Xython/pattern-matching/README.md

 Efficient pattern matching for standard python.

 # Pattern-Matching
-The library name `destruct` has been registered at `PyPI`, so we rename `Destruct.py` as `pattern-matching`.
+The library name `destruct` has been registered at `PyPI`, so we rename `Destruct.py` with `pattern-matching`.
 The new one could be more accurate.

 ## Install